5 WAYS TO TRACK YOUR PROGRESS | FOR FAT LOSS

 Now I'm not talking your scale weight here.
 I am talking the weight you lift during resistance training.
 IN order to make progress you need to continue to challenge your body, this means you should track how much you are lifting in the gym each session, each week.
 Your body is very good at adapting to any stress you place on it, including exercise.
 If you try to lift a little more weight each week and become stronger over time you will continue to keep your results rolling with minimal plateaus.

-Now that you have the tools you need to track your progress make sure you set your goals and let's get tracking!
+Now that you have the tools you need to track your progress make sure you set your goals and let's get cracking and get tracking!